kinbiko/databasic/README.md

 - Learn the practices and processes with help from [me](https://github.com/kinbiko) during the guided sessions.
 - Practice in your own time by completing the challenge given for each lesson.
     - If you get stuck (for more than 5 non-consecutive hours of intensive study) create an issue on this repo, and I'll have a look.
-- Create a PR to this repo for review.
+- Create a PR to this repo for review after each lesson.
 The PR will be closed once any review comments have been addressed.
 The PR will not be merged as I use this repo to teach multiple people.
+- Schedule your next lesson when you feel you need it.
+The lesson plan is a finger-in-the-air best case scenario, and I am more than happy to repeat any previous topcis.
+If you ever feel behind on anything then that's my fault for giving a bad estimate - not yours.
 - Maintain a notebook of glossary and what you've learned.
 I am happy to review this for you as well.
 This repo will not contain much technical information.
 - Refer back to the [original README](https://github.com/kinbiko/databasic) regularly to check for updates.
 - Suggest improvements you want from these lessons in the form of GitHub issues on this repo.